 - Site services for micro-kitchens, consisting of restocking of paper products including cups and plates.

 - Mailrooms and all package management processes including shipping and receiving.

-- Health, safety, and environmental including waste disposal services.
+- Health, safety, and environmental plans, including waste disposal services and recycling programs.

-been replaced by one where providers are more focused on strategic integration that adds recognizable value and, develops partnerships; not just clients.
+This off-the-shelf approach has been replaced by one where providers are more focused on strategic integration that adds recognizable value and develops client-service provider partnerships; not just a vendor performing tasks.

 Managing your facility properly is important; to do so you must understand how to effectively integrate hard and soft services to achieve the company’s business objectives.